The Bankrate promise

 Accident insurance won’t be the first place to look for reimbursement of ambulance costs, however.
 Accident insurance, like health insurance, may include a deductible or copay that you’ll need to pay out of pocket.
 This may also be true of your car insurance, but a quick call to your agent and a review of your health and accident paperwork can help you see which option will save you the most money.

 What the Affordable Care Act (ACA) covers varies from state to state and plan to plan, so you should review your policy carefully to see what is covered and to what extent.

 Non-emergency medical transportation may be available depending on where you live and the services that your state or county offers.
 Those with Medicaid may be eligible for rides that are medical in nature, such as a doctor’s visit, if they do not have a driver’s license or have a disability.

-Without health or car insurance, you will probably be footing the bill for your ambulance ride by yourself.
-It’s hard to put an exact number to how much you’ll pay, since there are multiple factors to consider, but it will typically be between $500-$2,000, with an average being $500-$750 for ground transportation.
+Without health or car insurance, you might be footing the bill for your ambulance ride by yourself.
+It’s hard to put an exact number to how much you’ll pay, since there are multiple factors to consider, but the median amount in the U.S. was $450 for ground transportation.